This article was previously published on 7/30/2019.

 In middle school, students gain more independence to work alone or with peers.
 Encourage their developing maturity with a little structure and loads of support.

 - Plan study dates.
 If your kid struggles in a certain subject or has trouble focusing in a quiet, empty room, let them invite a friend or two over to study.
+Just remember to follow current safety and social distancing guidelines.
 If another kid is too much of a distraction, set the tone by working alongside your child.
 While they do homework, you can pay bills, make dinner, reply to emails, or even work on a crossword puzzle or another brain game.
-Doing "adult" homework creates a sense of companionship without being too overbearing – and it can help kids learn that work is a part of life, not just a part of school.
+Doing "adult homework” creates a sense of companionship without being too overbearing – and it can help kids learn that work is a part of life, not just a part of school.

 - Make a routine.
 Lack of routine can be stressful for kids.
-Setting a regular schedule for homework can help reduce resistance and improve consistency.
-Beyond planning time for homework, come up with other little rituals that can help your kid focus, from putting on their current favorite album in the background to using prizes and other incentives to reward good work, like a small treat for every complete assignment!
+Setting a regular schedule for homework, or the school day for kids learning at home, can help reduce resistance and improve consistency.
+Beyond planning time for homework, come up with other little rituals that can help your kid focus, from putting on their current favorite album in the background to using prizes and other incentives to reward good work, like a small treat for every complete assignment.

 - Stay positive.
 Your attitude has a huge impact on how your kid sees the world, especially in the formative middle school years.
 Keep tabs on your own attitude toward your kid's homework.
 If you see helping your kid with homework as a chore, your kid will probably feel that way about it, too.
 Instead, try to see homework help as a fun, productive time when you both can learn and hang out together.